 To get started, add or claim your business on Google Places.
-When you create your profile, be sure fill out as much information as possible and add up to 10 supplementary photos.
+When you create your profile, be sure to fill out as much information as possible and add up to ten supplementary photos.
 You can even link five videos from YouTube about your business.

 Once your Google Places profile is live, be sure to encourage your customers to review your business.
 Be sure to also monitor your business reviews.
-You can respond good or bad reviews as the owner – this is a great way to demonstrate your customer service skills publicly!
+You can respond to good or bad reviews as the owner.
+This is a great way to demonstrate your customer service skills publicly!

 You can even use your responses as a way to advertise your friendliness to potential customers as the above business has done.
 And don’t worry if customers review you on other sites as many of them feed into Google Places.

-The only unfortunately part is off-site reviews won’t count towards the number of reviews and stars shown in Google search results.
+The only unfortunate part of off-site reviews is that they won’t count towards the number of reviews and stars shown in Google search results.

 Bing Local allows you to add or claim a free listing with up to nine photos for your business.
-Their submission system (the Bing Business Portal) is currently in beta and not the most user-friendly compared to Google or Yahoo.
+Its submission system (the Bing Business Portal) is currently in beta and not the most user-friendly compared to Google or Yahoo.
 Verification is done by mail and can take two to three weeks.
-One nice thing about their local pages is that they pull in reviews from a variety of other local search sites and, unlike Google, the total number of ratings and stars from all sites are listed in Bing’s local search results.
+One nice thing about Bing’s local pages is that it pulls in reviews from a variety of other local search sites, and, unlike on Google, the total number of ratings and stars from all sites are listed in Bing’s local search results.

-Merchant Circle is another popular local directory that allows businesses to add or claim free listings with an extended description, profile picture, and link to your website.
-They also offer free basic statistics about your listing including keywords driving traffic to your listing and the amount of visitors your listing has received in the last thirty days compared to average businesses and the top business on Merchant Circle in your category.
-You can click on the who is this link to find out who the leader in your category is to learn more about your competitor’s local marketing strategy.
+Merchant Circle is another popular local directory that allows businesses to add or claim free listings with extended descriptions, profile pictures and links to their websites.
+It also offers free basic statistics about your listing such as what keywords drive traffic to your listing.
+It also shows you the number of visitors your listing has received in the last thirty days compared to an average business and the top business in your category on Merchant Circle.
+You can click on the “who is this?” link to find out who the leader in your category is to learn more about your competitor’s local marketing strategy.